haonguyenuet/fin-app/README.md

-# FinApp
+# Market Stream

-My personal playground in Flutter, built from scratch to tinker with candlestick charts and real-time market.
-Inspired by **Binance App**, this project delivers an elegant, minimalist UI.
+MarketStream is a **real-time market data visualization app** built with Flutter, this project delivers a **minimalist, high-performance UI** for tracking market prices and custom candlestick chart.
 Every pixel, every interaction had to be **manually calculated and optimized**.

 ## 1. Key Features

-- ✅ **Live Symbol List** – Real-time price tracking for thousands of trading pairs with efficient viewport rendering
+- ✅ **Live Market Data** – Real-time price tracking for thousands of trading pairs with efficient viewport rendering
-- ✅ **Large Dataset** - Ensures good performance on heavy data
+- ✅ **Scalable Data Handling** – Ensures smooth performance with large datasets.
-- ✅ **Self-built Candlestick Chart** – No dependencies.
-Drag, zoom, and crosshairs, all crafted by hand
+- ✅ **Custom Candlestick Chart** – Built from scratch - no dependences, supporting drag, zoom, and crosshairs.
-- ✅ **Live Chart Updates** – Real-time candlestick data with smooth animations
+- ✅ **Real-time Chart Updates** – Smooth animations with live candlestick data.
-- ⏳ **Technical Indicators** – Upcoming enhancements featuring moving averages and trend lines for deeper market analysis.
+- ⏳ **Technical Indicators** – Upcoming support for moving averages and trend lines.

 ## 2. The Challenge

-### 2.1 Symbol List
+### 2.1 Market Data Streaming

 Displaying a **real-time symbol list** with prices introduces another layer of complexity: